seethespark/wikidata/Content-manager.md

 You can only edit content of pages which the side developers have allowed.

-Either use the Admin dashboard at /admin or navigate to /<pagePath>/content.
+Either use the Admin dashboard at /admin or navigate to `<pagePath>` content.

 Edit the text content.
-Click on the </> button to edit the HTML directly.
+Click on the `</>` button to edit the HTML directly.

 Click save.